gvwilson/sdxpy/src/protocols/index.md

 [% inc file="better_iterator.py" keep="cursor" omit="advance" %]

 With this change in place,
-our test of nested loops pass.
+our test of nested loops passes.
 {: .continue}

 ## Summary {: #protocols-summary}

+[%f protocols-concept-map %] summarizes the ideas and tools introduced in this chapter.

 [% figure
    slug="protocols-concept-map"